 Written by Vivek Jaiswal | Co-founder, Customer Guru

-Most customer experience and customer centric leaders believe that to become truly customer centric, an organisation needs to start looking outside-in.
+Most customer experience and customer-centric leaders believe that to become truly customer-centric, an organisation needs to start looking outside-in.
 Meaning, start with the customer always.
-However, building a customer centric organisation requires inculcating certain customer centric behaviours in the employees first.
-We call it the OPACE of customer centric employee behaviour.
+However, building a customer-centric organisation requires inculcating certain customer-centric behaviour in the employees first.
+We call it the OPACE of customer-centric employee behaviour.
 Here’s what it stands for:

-One of the most important customer centric behaviour is taking ownership of getting things done.
-There is nothing more frustrating for a customer than when told something will be fixed and it never happening.
+One of the most important customer-centric behaviour is taking ownership of getting things done.
+There is nothing more frustrating for a customer than when told something will be fixed and it never happens.
 Indeed, the ownership of resolving a customer’s issue does not rest with just the front line employees, it is the responsibility of each and every person in the organisation.
 It is only when everybody delivers their part, can a customer issue be resolved efficiently.

 Employees need to look up from their scripts, computer screens, or mobile phones and listen attentively.
-Do no jump to conclusions or be too eager to offer a known solution without hearing out the customer.
+Do not jump to conclusions or be too eager to offer a known solution without hearing out the customer.
 More wrong is done by offering a solution that the customer doesn’t need.
-Coaching employees to not run by the script, listening closely to customers’ complaints, and using common sense when dealing with difficult issues could go a long way in building a customer centric culture.
+Coaching employees to not run by the script, listening closely to customers’ complaints, and using common sense when dealing with difficult issues could go a long way in building a customer-centric culture.

 Prompt and frank communication is key to building trust with customers.
-In the age of social media and omni channel customer relationship management, communication plays a vital role in building a customer centric organisation.
+In the age of social media and omnichannel customer relationship management, communication plays a vital role in building a customer-centric organisation.
 It is extremely frustrating for a customer to raise a complaint and not hear from anyone for days.
-Such a behaviour shows that you don’t care for your customers.
-Ensure that employees are adept at using variety of communication channels to deal with customer concerns.
-Along with omni-channel marketing and sales strategy, build an omni-channel customer support strategy too.
+Such a behaviour shows that you don’t care about your customers.
+Ensure that employees are adept at using a variety of communication channels to deal with customer concerns.
+Along with omnichannel marketing and sales strategy, build an omnichannel customer support strategy too.